emilerose2/reference-website/README.md

 14. Write a brief explanation of flexbox property -Flexbox property in short is a layout configuration which allows the user to distribute space between items in a one-dimensional layout using values such as align-items, flex-direction, etc.

+15. What are different types of flexbox properties and what is the major difference between them?
+-As briefly mentioned above, the different types of flexbox properties contain, flex, justify and align values.
+Flexbox allows for fine tuning and each value adjustment varies from box sizes, box order, columns, rows, spacing, and more.